apache/trafficcontrol/docs/source/overview/delivery_service_requests.rst

 *************************
 Delivery Service Requests
 *************************
 A :abbr:`DSR (Delivery Service Request)` is a request to create a new :term:`Delivery Service`, delete an existing :term:`Delivery Service`, or modify an existing :term:`Delivery Service`.
 The model for a :abbr:`DSR (Delivery Service Request)` is, therefore, somewhat nebulous as it depends on the model of a :term:`Delivery Service`.
-This concept is not to be confused with :ref:`to-api-deliveryservices-request`.
+This concept is not to be confused with :ref:`to-api-v3-deliveryservices-request`.

 .. seealso:: :ref:`ds_requests` for information about how to use :abbr:`DSR (Delivery Service Request)`\ s in